nicholasgriffintn/obsidian-cloudflare-ai/README.md

 2. Run `pnpm install` and then `pnpm run build` to build the plugin.
 3. Open Obsidian and enable the plugin in the Obsidian settings.
 4. Refresh your installed plugins list.

+## Thanks

+Props to the [Obsidian Svelte Plugin](https://github.com/emilio-toledo/obsidian-svelte-plugin) for the base structure!